-Automated systems like SuccessFactors let managers more easily stay in touch with employees, allowing them to immediately reinforce progress or to coach workers to get their performance and deadlines back on track.
+Automated systems like SAP SuccessFactors let managers more easily stay in touch with employees, allowing them to immediately reinforce progress or to coach workers to get their performance and deadlines back on track.

 5. Gain powerful insight by using collected data more effectively.

 With most paper-based systems, employee goal plans and reviews usually get filed away somewhere, never to be seen again.
 But an automated solution collects feedback and other valuable information and stores it conveniently online where can be utilized by authorized personnel.
 Who has and has not set their goals?
 Which teams are behind their milestones and need extra attention?
 By making this important data available company-wide, managers can always find the information they need to make the best business decisions possible.

 - Track your company's overall progress against its goals